wgmyers/mal/impls/ruby-wgm/NOTES.md

 from outputting the filename given to it.
 Might be nice to lose the trailing 'nil' as well.
 Meanwhile I'm not sure why any of that is happening.

+Right.
+Spurious string printing solved by removing debug code from MalString in types.rb that I had forgotten about.
+This is why you aren't supposed to do that kind of debugging.
+Bah.

 ## Step 5 (2021-05-04)

 Ok, we've made EVAL always loop.